Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 After you have created an attribute, you can edit it.
 However, only some attribute properties are editable.
 For instance, the data type and the attribute key cannot be subsequently modified.
 The assignment of an attribute to an attribute set must be changed in the [attribute set](./02_ManageAttributeSets#edit-an-attribute-set) itself.
 There are also some attributes that are automatically created by the system, for instance when installing a plugin or module.
-These system attributes are read-only and cannot be edited.
-It is highly recommended not to deactivate these attributes to avoid interfering with the functioning of the *Core1 Platform*.
+Some of these system attributes are read-only and cannot be edited at all.
+It is highly recommended not to deactivate these system attributes to avoid interfering with the functioning of the *Core1 Platform*.

 #### Prerequisites